Adjectival/terra_forma/README.md

 # _Terra Forma_

-#### _Date:_
+#### _October 2016_

 #### By _**Megan Kaluza, Marty Fitchen, Alex Jacks, Addison Nishijima**_

 ## Description

-_This web application acts as a city planner for colonists in route to Mars.
-It allows users to select one of four potential settlements and select/place buildings to generate a community.
+_This web application acts as a city planner for colonists en route to Mars.
+The prototyped concept will allow users to select one of four potential settlements and then place buildings to generate a community.
 Users can submit finished community proposals, and colony officers can view all submitted community proposals._

 ## Setup/Installation Requirements